The Printed Blog: Version 2.0

 The Printed Blog re-launched in August 2010 with a new business plan that swapped ad sales for a subscription based model.
 Instead of free issues, twice daily, subscribers would pay $24 per year for monthly issues.
 In addition to supporting production costs, a percentage of that subscription revenue would go to the people who contribute to the publication.
 In order to ensure that the new model would be successful, The Printed Blog decided not to charge anything until it reached 3000 subscribers.

 One method of driving subscriptions included bringing on well-known celebrity photographer Tyler Shields as a co-founder and photography editor.
 Shields' high-profile status, swarm of loyal fans, and friends in young Hollywood soon brought celebrity to the pages of The Printed Blog.
-In addition to supplying images for the content, Shields has also photographed actress Alessandra Torresani for the cover of The Printed Blog's " Love Issue. " In addition, Torresani contributes a column to The Printed Blog on occasion.
+In addition to supplying images for the content, Shields has also photographed actress Alessandra Torresani for the cover of The Printed Blog's "Love Issue."
+In addition, Torresani contributes a column to The Printed Blog on occasion.

 This model also included bringing on Guest Editors to help structure content and select the posts which would be included.
-Notable Guest Editors who have participated in the construction of The Printed Blog include Robbie Woliver, a former reporter for The New York Times, Neal Boulton, former editor of Men's Fitness and owner of the blogs BastardLife and HeroinLife, Francesca Biller-Safran, winner of The Edward R. Murrow award, Ari Costa, filmmaker, and Stuart Goldman former critic for The Los Angeles Times.
+Notable Guest Editors who have participated in the construction of The Printed Blog include Robbie Woliver, a former reporter for The New York Times, Neal Boulton, former editor of Men's Fitness and owner of the blogs BastardLife and HeroinLife, Francesca Biller-Safran, winner of the Edward R. Murrow award, Ari Costa, filmmaker, and Stuart Goldman, former critic for The Los Angeles Times.

-The most recent issue of The Printed Blog, "The Love Issue", included Guest Editors Brandon Mendelson, humorist and author of the book Social Media is Bullshit, Laura Hunter-Thomas, fashion blogger and competitive fencer currently training to participate in the 2012 Summer Olympics, Arushi Khosla, fashion blogger from New Delhi, and Melysa Schmitt, a mommy blogger and former writer for NJ.com.
+The most recent issue of The Printed Blog, "The Love Issue", included Guest Editors Brandon Mendelson, a humorist and author of the book Social Media is Bullshit, Laura Hunter-Thomas, a fashion blogger and competitive fencer currently training to participate in the 2012 Summer Olympics, Arushi Khosla, a fashion blogger from New Delhi, and Melysa Schmitt, a mommy blogger and former writer for NJ.com.